 Cycle Parking

-Reserved matters applications for each phase or part of the development hereby permitted shall include details of secure, covered cycle parking
+Reserved matters applications for each phase or individual plot within a phase hereby permitted shall include details of secure, covered cycle parking.
+The details approved shall be completed and brought into use on first occupation of the phase or individual plot.

 Reason: In order to minimise danger, obstruction and inconvenience to users of the highway and of the development in accordance with policy CT1 of Plan: MK.

-Informatives

-Consent in IDB District

-This site falls within the Buckingham and River Ouzel Internal Drainage Board (IDB) district.
-Under the Land Drainage Act 1991, any person carrying out works on an ordinary watercourse in an IDB area requires Land Drainage Consent from the IDB prior to any works taking place.
-This is applicable to both permanent and temporary works.
-Note: In some IDB districts, Byelaw consent may also be required.

-Items Not Agreed by the Two Parties

-Plan Number for Inclusion Proposed by the Appellant, which are not agreed by the LPA